-Where can I find the most recent news and communications about the fall semester?
+Where can I find the most recent news and communications about the 2020–21 school year?

 Pratt is committed, as always, to delivering a world-class education with our renowned faculty.
 While around 70% of courses this fall are fully online, 30% are in a hybrid format with some in-person meeting.
 Due to the studio or lab-based nature of many of these courses, we believe this flexible format will best support our students.

 The in-person components of hybrid courses, in order to meet health and safety standards, involve stringent physical distancing, and limited numbers of students in any given space, with regulated and limited access to specialized equipment and facilities, including studios and labs.
 No matter where or how our students choose to take courses or access services, they are supported by our dedicated and distinguished faculty and staff, and the enhanced robust technology needed to learn and create.